-Statistics on tax outcomes are produced, summarising the outcome of income taxation for each tax year.
-The information consists of the total at municipal level and contains data on physical and legal persons.
+Statistics on tax outcomes are produced that summarise the outcome of income taxation for each tax year.
+The information consists of the sums at the municipal level and contains data on physical and legal persons.
 The presentation is based on information that Statistics Sweden receives from the National Tax Board every year in November after the end of the taxation period.